Medieval Art and Architecture II

 A course of illustrated lectures on medieval art and architecture as seen in parish churches.
 A wide selection of churches will be examined, including:

 Each church will be examined in depth: its history, socio-economic context, the particular aspects of theology emphasised during the various phases of its building, the influences on its art and architecture and, in the case of larger churches, of their patrons.
-All these have created the buildings that we see today.

 Learning and Teaching